 Don’t Let a Slow Device Hold You Back

 Fortunately, there’s a way to activate the cut-down version yourself.
-Just click the lightning bolt near the bottom of the screen, or visit this link, and you’ll see a message saying you’re now in Lite mode.
+Just visit this link, and you’ll see a message saying you’re now in 2D mode.
 If the site is running slow, try this first before swearing at the screen.

 Speed Up Your Searches